 Vital Signs!
 Temperature, Pulse, Respiration, Gut Sounds, Capillary Refill Time & The Pinch Test.

-Summer is in full swing so in this months Newsletter we are going to continue talking about keeping a close eye on our Equine family by knowing what to look for in our horse’s Vital Signs!
+Summer is in full swing so it’s time to talk about keeping a close eye on our Equine family by knowing what to look for in our horse’s Vital Signs.

 If your horse is having problems and you make a call to your Vet some of his/her first questions may involve your horse’s vital signs.
 It is a good thing to practice before an emergency presents itself so that you are calmly able to give the Vet the info they need and also to have a baseline of what is the “normal” for your horse.